ttungl/HeteroArchGen4M2S/README.md

 5. Required benchmarks to run:
 	* Download benchmarks from `https://github.com/Multi2Sim`, then unzip under the installed multi2sim directory, then compile the benchmarks following the README file.

-	> Note: In case you want to run CUDA benchmarks, you can download other benchmarks for CPU-GPU interaction such as Rodinia, Parboil, etc. Your desktop should have a NVIDIA graphic card (e.g., NVIDIA Quadro 4000), and you need to install the graphic card driver for running the simulation.
+	> Note: In case you want to run CUDA benchmarks, you can download other benchmarks for CPU-GPU systems such as Rodinia, Parboil, etc. Your desktop should have a NVIDIA graphic card (e.g., NVIDIA Quadro 4000), and you need to install the graphic card driver for running the simulation.
 (When compiling benchmarks, use `-m32` to make compatible with `multi2sim`).

 ##Download HeteroArchGen4M2S